Naomi Chinnama

-Naomi Kai Thomas-Chinnama (/trf/; born 13 May 2004) is an Australian soccer player who plays as a defender for Perth Glory in the A-League Women.
+Naomi Kai Thomas-Chinnama (/trf/; born 13 May 2004) is an Australian soccer player who last played as a defender for Perth Glory in the A-League Women.
 She has previously played for Melbourne City.
 She represented Australia in the Australia U23, which won the 2025 ASEAN Women's Championship, competing against senior national teams.

 Club career

 In 2021, Chinnama made her debut for Melbourne City in a 2–0 home loss against Sydney FC, coming on for Teigen Allen in the 72nd minute.

 In June 2024, Chinnama left Melbourne City at the end of her contract.

 In August 2024, Chinnama joined Perth Glory.

+In June 2026, Chinnama departed Perth Glory at the conclusion of her contract, after 28 appearances in which she scored once.

 International career

 Born in Australia, Chinnama is of Trinidad and Tobago descent through her father and maternal grandparents.
 In 2022, she made her debut for the Young Matildas in a 5–1 win over New Zealand.
 Chinnama was a part of Australia's side at the 2022 FIFA U-20 Women's World Cup playing in all three games against Costa Rica, Brazil and Spain.

 Thomas-Chinnama was selected for the Australia U23's team at the 2022 AFF Women's Championship, appearing in two games.
 She was a member of the 2025 squad, which won ASEAN Women's Championship (successor to the 2022 AFF Women's Championship) in August 2025.